(

 Ready — click Play

-Practice: What is Open Parenthesis in Morse Code?
+What Is the Open Parenthesis in Morse Code?

 (= ?

-How to Tap Open Parenthesis in Morse Code
+How to Tap the Open Parenthesis in Morse Code

 — DashLong press